Why effective giving?

 When you give to charity, you’re not just trying to make yourself feel good.
 You’re trying to do good for others.
 That’s why effectiveness is so important.
 It turns out that your choice of charity is often much more important than how much you give.
 You can do more good by donating $100 to a highly effective charity than by donating $10,000 to a typical charity.

 Most people find this surprising, but perhaps it shouldn’t be.
 The best athletes, artists, and businesses are much, much better at their jobs than most people are.
 But charities aren’t typically put to the test the way that individual professionals and businesses are.
 This makes it harder to know which ones are the real superstars.
-Charity superstars exist, and their achievements have been well documented.
+Charity superstars exist, providing an outstanding "bang for your buck", and their achievements have been well-documented.

 Measuring effectiveness